use-ink/ink/README.md

 `cargo contract build`

-To generate the Application Binary Interface (ABI) of the contract, run the following command:
+To generate the contract metadata (a.k.a. the contract ABI), run the following command:

-`cargo contract generate-abi`
+`cargo contract generate-metadata`

 You should now have an optimized `<contract-name>.wasm` file and an `abi.json` file in the `target` folder of the contract.